 1) Have the government pay student loan interest – The newest student loan repayment plan, Revised Pay As You Earn Plan (REPAYE), was created to lower payments for borrowers who did not qualify for Pay As You Earn.
 One unique perk of REPAYE is that the government pays half the interest that the student loan payment doesn’t cover.
 This means borrowers with large balances, but small payments, can save a bundle.

-6) Refinance multiple times – Unlike a mortgage, where there are high costs to refinancing, refinancing student loans has no transaction costs.
+5) Refinance multiple times – Unlike a mortgage, where there are high costs to refinancing, refinancing student loans has no transaction costs.
 Borrowers who improve their credit scores or income can often refinance at an even lower rate than their previous refinance.
-There is no limitation to how many times a borrower can take advantage of this process and there are many companies offering refinancing services.
+There is no limitation to how many times a borrower can take advantage of this process, and there are many companies offering refinancing services.

-7) Force lenders to respond to borrower issues with government oversight – The Consumer Financial Protection Bureau (CFPB) has a great procedure for filing complaints against student loan lenders and servicers.
+6) Force lenders to respond to borrower issues with government oversight – The Consumer Financial Protection Bureau (CFPB) has an excellent procedure for filing complaints against student loan lenders and servicers.
 In most cases, the student loan company is forced to respond to the borrower’s complaint.
 Over the past six years, borrowers have received over $750 million from student loan companies because of the CFPB complaint process.

 Student loan companies are experts at maximizing profits at the expense of borrowers.
 Borrowers who take the time to learn the rules of the game can turn the tables and find ways to save cash each month and eliminate debt faster.